abdelbenbaha/googlemaps-chromium/README.md

 # Google Maps API with Chromium

-Delphi Example on how to use Google map api using [Chromium Embeded Framework](https://bitbucket.org/chromiumembedded/cef/src/master/).
+Delphi Example on how to use GoogleMaps API using [Chromium Embeded Framework](https://bitbucket.org/chromiumembedded/cef/src/master/).

 It was developed and tested on Delphi 7 and Delphi 10.4.2 community edition.